holyjak/blog.jakubholy.net/README.md

 ## TODO

+1. Mark posts with `best` tag, show them on the "Best" page
 2. Show pages inside/below the Hero banner at /
 4. Optimize images for client screen size; use .webp if supported ... (the sharp plugin can do that, webp is off by default; only for local images though)
 5. Check for broken links
 6. Link to holyjak.tumblr.com
+7. On mobile, quotes have too much wasted space (padding?) on the sides - see e.g. /clojure-vs-java-few-datastructures-over-many-objects/

 ---